Alexandre-Gallet/MolSim-WS25-GroupE/README.md

 # Molecular Dynamcis Simulator GroupE
-Implementation of a MD simulator following the labcourse Scientific Computing (PSE) Molekulardynamik (IN0012, IN4229) at Technisce Universtität München during the Wintersemester 2025/2026
+Implementation of a MD simulator following the labcourse Scientific Computing (PSE) Molekulardynamik (IN0012, IN4229) at Technische Universtität München during the Wintersemester 2025/2026

 ## Table of Contents
 - [Building the Project](#building the project)